AI-READI/high-level-dataset-structure/main/v1.0.0/metadata_files/readme_specs.md

 (e.g. the study website, the documentation website, software used to collected the data, etc.).
 Make sure to include identifiers and/or links to the resources.
 - Name of the data reuse license and brief description of the terms for reusing the data (refer to the [LICENSE.txt](license_specs.md) file in your dataset for additional details).
 - Instructions on how to cite the dataset if reused (use the [American Psychological Association (APA) style](https://apastyle.apa.org/))
-- Acknowledgement to the funding source and other as applicable with identifiers and/or links as applicable.
+- Acknowledgement to the funding source and other with identifiers and/or links as applicable.